Phylum: Magnoliophyta - Class: Equisetopsida - Order: Apiales - Family: Apiaceae

 Hemlock water-dropwort flowers mainly in June and July

-The pictures on this page were taken in West Wales in July.
+The pictures shown on this page were taken in Ireland, France and West Wales in June and July.